Jaden Ivey and the Chicago Bulls

 1. Talent gets you in the door.
 Alignment keeps you there.

-Jaden Ivey had everything most people dream of.
+Jaden Ivey had what most leaders are chasing.

 But talent is only step one.